paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-106-community-services-block-grant-program.md

   (D) contain assurances that the grantee will report on the progress and results of the demonstration at such times and in such manner as the Secretary shall require.

-(3) Notwithstanding subsection (b) of this section, such grants shall not exceed 80 percent of the cost of such programs.
+(3) Notwithstanding subsection (b), such grants shall not exceed 80 percent of the cost of such programs.

 (4) Such grants made under this subsection on a competitive basis shall be based on an annual competition determined by the Secretary.
 Grants made under this subsection shall not exceed $500,000.

-**(d) Dissemination of results** As soon as practicable, but not later than 180 days after the end of the fiscal year in which a recipient of a grant under this section completes the expenditure of such grant, the Secretary shall prepare and make available to each State and each eligible entity a description of the program carried out with such grant, any relevant information developed and results achieved, and a summary of the evaluation of such program received under subsection (a)(1)(D) of this section so as to provide a model of innovative programs for other eligible entities.
+**(d) Dissemination of results** As soon as practicable, but not later than 180 days after the end of the fiscal year in which a recipient of a grant under this section completes the expenditure of such grant, the Secretary shall prepare and make available to each State and each eligible entity a description of the program carried out with such grant, any relevant information developed and results achieved, and a summary of the evaluation of such program received under subsection (a)(1)(D) so as to provide a model of innovative programs for other eligible entities.

 **(e) Replication of programs**